Therapeutic Songwriting Psychoeducation Class

 Group Leader's Bio:

-Anastasia Canfield, MM, MT-BC, RP, hails from Texas, but has found a new home in Colorado, where she has lived since 2013.
+Anastasia Canfield, MM, MT-BC, LPCC, hails from Texas, but has found a new home in Colorado, where she has lived since 2013.
 She is a master’s level board-certified music therapist and registered psychotherapist having earned her first master’s degree in neurologic music therapy from Colorado State University in 2016.
 Her studies encompassed a broad overview of music therapy with all populations, but Anastasia pursued extra clinical hours working in schools and mental health clinics to emphasize her interest in psychiatric music therapy.
 Her master’s research focused on music therapy with a child with an emotional disability in a specialized classroom.
 Anastasia has worked as a music therapist for nearly five years, offering individual and group services addressing a variety of individualized goals at facilities and private practices such as Highlands Behavioral Health System, Rocky Mountain Music Therapy, and the Colorado Mental Health Institute at Fort Logan.
 She specializes in music therapy with mental health populations across the lifespan, as well as children and young adults with developmental disabilities, intellectual disabilities, and autism spectrum disorders.
-Anastasia is currently completing her clinical training at Brightside Counseling as an intern under Dr. Angela Schubert, PhD, LPC, while she pursues her second master’s degree, Master of Arts in Mental Health Counseling from Northwestern University, to earn dual licensure as a board-certified music therapist and a licensed professional counselor.
+Anastasia is currently completing her post-degree clinical hours to earn full licensure as a Licensed Professional Counselor (LPC).

 Anastasia serves as treasurer for the Colorado Association for Music Therapy and is an avid conference attendee and presenter; she has presented student passages sessions, concurrent lecture sessions, and continuing music therapy education courses on a variety of topics including, but not limited to impostor syndrome in music therapy students, professionals, and healthcare professionals; cultural competence in music therapy; and the neurobiology and neurochemistry of music relevant to clinical application.